bsoist/bsoist.github.io/_posts/2018-02-10-all-this-anger-man.md

 The only redeeming part of the film, if you ask me, were two excellent performances by McDormand and Rockwell.

 She was excellent.
-Worth of the nomination, and perhaps a winning performance in some other year, but this year I think the other four were all as good or better.
+Worthy of the nomination, and perhaps a winning performance in some other year, but this year I think the other four were all as good or better.

 Rockwell, on the other hand, turned in the performance of a lifetime.
 If he were not such a great actor, I would say he can't top this one.
 Even as good as he is, he may not be able to do better than this.
 He was absolutely amazing.